alegunta-git/turbo-guide/books/quotes.md

 * The trouble with retirement is that you never get a day off. — Abe Lemons —
 * The sole meaning of life is to serve humanity. — Leo Tolstoy —
 * Tiny drops of writing become puddles become rivulets become  streams become deep ponds
+* "Less quantity.
+More focus.
+Higher quality."
+* "being busy is not the same as being productive.""

 ## Productivity Hacks